 At the very top is the game date and time.
 On the line below is a description of the weather.
-Weather affects travel and outdoor camping.
+Weather affects the party's ability to swim across rivers and oceans.
+The better the weather, the better the chance to make it across.
 "Clear" is the best weather.